lhc0506/CodeMemo/README.md

 2. You can click "goToMemo" button after put your cursor on the code a memo saved in
 3. You can open "memoBoard.memo" file in root/.vscode to show your memoBoard.
 4. You can go to memoBoard after you click "goToMemo" in right mouse button menu.
+5. Click a line where memo is saved.
+Open the Command Pallet(Press ctrl+shift+P).
+Type "goToMemo" and then press Enter.

 ![showmemoboard](https://user-images.githubusercontent.com/79738187/158532827-636330a1-01b4-4499-abd6-42d8caee1ecb.gif)